 Stealing is the term used to describe a broad range of offences in Queensland and includes the term “theft” which is widely used in other legal systems.
-The definition of stealing is broad enough to include many different situations.
+The definition of stealing is broad enough to include many different situations from shoplifting to stealing from an employer.
 You should always seek legal representation for a stealing charge as the consequences, including the recording of a conviction, is potentially so severe and can have a serious and ongoing effect on your future.

 What is stealing?